 Rey Parlá is known for his series of photographic paintings he calls Scratch-Graphs inspired from his visual music films that have been exhibited in international film festivals and along his recent show installations like Borderless at Happy Lucky No. 1 Gallery in (Crown Heights, Brooklyn), Intentions at Clear Edition Gallery in (Tokyo, Japan), and Multiplicities with Ben Rubi Gallery (New York City).
 Rey screened his silent film Sporadic Germination along with Stan Brakhage’s work and others like Jose Antonio Sistiaga (Spain) at the 12th Annual Miami International Film Festival: The Avant-Garde Returns, 1994.
 Rey, the older brother, is also proudly known for photographing his brother José.

 José Parlá is known for forming a hybrid painting style of abstract calligraphy and urban realism.
 His work has been exhibited in solo shows in New York, London, Tokyo, Seoul, and Hong Kong galleries.
-Recently, exhibitions have been on view at the High Museum of the Arts with Segmented Realities, National YoungArts Foundation, Miami in collaboration with SCAD Museum to present Roots, the exhibition Isthmus presented by Istanbul74’ as part of the Istanbul Biennial, and at The Bronx Museum of the Arts with It’s Yours, 2020.
+Recently, exhibitions have been on view at the High Museum of the Arts with Segmented Realities, National YoungArts Foundation in collaboration with SCAD Museum to present Roots in the brother's hometown of Miami, the exhibition Isthmus presented by Istanbul74’ as part of the Istanbul Biennial, and at The Bronx Museum of the Arts with It’s Yours, 2020.

 As a unique, multifaceted unit, the duo developed creative partnerships worldwide to incorporate an original visual language inspired by their identities and their urban roots in the United States.